ibarczewski/truecolors-ultrawide-fix/README.md

 ﻿# Life Is Strange: True Colors Ultrawide Fix

  This tool will enable Life Is Strange: True Colors to support your ultrawide (and super ultrawide!) monitors.
+The menus are not rendered in ultrawide, so you will not see the change until you enter the game.

  Download the release [here.](https://github.com/ibarczewski/truecolors-ultrawide-fix/releases)